KhiopsML/khiops-doc/docs/setup/index.md

     - Packaged via [`conda`][conda] (recommended)
     - Packaged via [`pip`][pip]
     - Packaged in our [khiops-notebook][notebooks] container
-  - **Khiops Desktop Application**: for advanced data analytics with just a few clicks using a GUI (includes Khiops Visualization)
+  - **Khiops Application**: for advanced data analytics  with just a few clicks using a graphical user interface (includes Khiops Visualization).
+This application is also the basis for easy integration into different systems (all programming languages, docker, servers, etc.).
   - **Khiops Visualization Application**: for intuitive visualization of all analysis results
   - **Khiops Native Interface (KNI)**: to deploy Khiops models with a lightweight shared library.